MORE ABOUT ME

-I was born in Havana in 1977, and was fortunate to grow up in a curiosity nurturing environment.
-In our house, you could find the unexpected: a telescope, microscopes, light filters, prisms, chemicals, photographic equipment, science books, musical instruments, and boxes filled with countless electronic components; all that besides mechanical + carpentry tools that most family owned.
+I was born in Havana in 1977, and was fortunate to grow up in a house where, over generations, my family accumulated many valuable books, and amusing objects from their studies.
+On any random shelf, or inside any closet, you could find the unexpected: a telescope, microscopes, science books, chemicals, light filters, prisms, UV and IR lamps, photographic equipment, paintings, musical instruments, and boxes filled with electronic components..

-As much as I enjoyed playing baseball with my grandpa, or chasing him with my improvised bow and arrow, I also spent countless hours experimenting with all those things I had available at home.
-My mother always tried to explain me things in a logical way, which I believe fostered my curiosity, and my passion and patience for understanding how things work.
+As much as I enjoyed playing baseball with my grandpa, or chasing him with my improvised bow and arrow, I also spent countless hours experimenting with all those tools and devices that were available to me at home.
+My mother always tried to explain me things in a logical way, which I believe cultivated my patience, and fostered my curiosity and my passion for understanding how things work.
 At the age of eight, I was able to disassemble my bicycle to the bits, service it and rebuild it.
-Later during my teens, I became an avid cyclist, and developed a taste for the outdoors.
+Later during my teens, I also became an avid cyclist, and developed a taste for the outdoors.

 Press fast-forward, and I find myself in 2005 with a master degree in Physics, pursuing my doctoral degree at the ETH Zurich.
 I started skiing, hiking, and discovered the sport of mountain-biking.
 The Alps became my playground.
 I got into assembling bicycles, and experimenting with different suspension systems.

 I met many like-minded people that became my new friends.
-We regularly went touring, exploring, and spent weekends in the mountains, which unexpectedly lit the fire of my passion for photography.
-We were out there in nature riding our bikes, under the magic light of the sunsets, when I realised that I wanted to have the means to capture those moments; I wanted to have the tools and knowledge to create photos that would document my memories.
+We regularly went touring, exploring, spending weekends in the mountains, which unexpectedly lit the fire of my passion for photography.
+We were out there in nature riding our bikes, under the magic light of the sunsets, when I realised that I wanted to have the means and knowledge to create photos capturing those moments.

-After some research, I was considering a couple of tried and true cameras; the Nikon D850 and the Canon 5D; but they seemed too big for an amateur and outdoors enthusiast.
-I needed something lighter to carry while mountain-biking.
+After some research, I was considering a couple of tried and true cameras; the Nikon D850 and the Canon 5D; but I wanted something lighter to carry while mountain-biking.
 It was 2018, and Sony released the A7III; arguably, the camera that showed to the world the potential of mirror-less technology.
 It checked all the boxes, and so I bought my first ever full frame digital camera (and a couple of lenses).

 As it happens with anything that I get passionate about, I went full beans.
 I started getting out often with the camera, reading about photography, watching tutorials, learning to process my images, updating equipment, travelling …